brandontaylor156/java_algos/arrays/DuplicateNumber/README.md

 # Duplicate Number

-Write a function to remove duplicate numbers in a given array
+Write a function to remove duplicate numbers from a sorted array

 ---